bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

     $ cp -r * /home/ec2-user/environment/containers-workshop-repository/

-Go to the folder where we will synchronize with the CodeCommit repository
+Go to the folder where we will synchronize (push) with the CodeCommit repository

     $ cd /home/ec2-user/environment/containers-workshop-repository/